Sycoraxya/probable-sniffle/README.md

 ### Interval speed

-You can change the interval speed in app.js.
-The interval can be disabled if speed is set to 0
+You can change the interval speed in app.js (standard 5 seconds).
+The interval can be disabled if the speed is set to 0.

 ```js
 speed: 5000